Stay connected with your audience throughout your campaign.

 - Run a referral contest.
 Running a referral contest is a great way to motivate supporters to share your campaign.
 Find out who's sharing your campaign by using the dashboard tools, and publicize your referral contest using updates, email, and social media.
 Then, recognize and incentivize the supporters who send the most contribution dollars your way.

-- Talk with contributors and keep them in the loop.
+- Talk with backers and keep them in the loop.
 Try to find new ways to involve your community and renew their curiosity.
 Here's how:

-- Update your contributors through the Updates Tab on your campaign page.
+- Update your backers through the Updates Tab on your campaign page.
 Campaigns that send out at least 3 updates raise about 115% more money than those that post two or fewer.

 - Send an update at least once every 5 days.
 Typically, the more updates a campaign sends, the more money it raises.
 Send an update when there is news or new information to share about your campaign - think of it as bringing your contributors along for the ride.